 Before joining GFP, Nour volunteered extensively in her community.
 As a result, she was awarded the “Rhoda Orme Award” in 2013 from LAU for her dedication and service to others.
 During her undergraduate career, she was also a part of the U.S.-Middle East Partnership Initiative’s (MEPI) “Tomorrow’s Leaders Programme,” which focused on promoting leadership skills and peacebuilding activities.
 It was this programme that sparked her interest in conflict resolution and mediation.

-In her spare time Nour enjoys reading, swimming, volunteering, and studying Spanish.
+In her spare time Nour enjoys reading, working out, volunteering, and studying Spanish.